 Documentary Film on Mawangdui

-Terrific documentary footage and interviews with the archaeological team about the Mawangdui tombs—in English with some subtitles (47:19 minutes).
+Terrific documentary footage and interviews with the archaeological team about the Mawangdui tombs—in Mandarin with English subtitles (24 minutes).

 Resources on Multiple Archaeological Sites